brothernk/liri-node-app/README.md

 # liri-node-app

 LIRI is similar to SIRI - it interprets and recognizes language.
 It is a command line node app that takes in parameters and gives back data.
-This Application allows the user to interact with the Spotify, Twitter, and OMDB APIs, as well as play a game of hangman, and make "purchases" from a mock online store all on the command line.
+This Application allows the user to interact with the Spotify, Twitter, and OMDB APIs, as well as play a game of hangman, and make "purchases" from a mock online store.

 After downloading, run npm install to get the necessary dependencies.
 Create a .env file to hold your API keys, adding the required API keys in this format: